Humanitas can mean at least 3 things.

 Humanitas can also be explained as a sort of vibrational energy based on consideration and respect for the human personality.

-2. But humanitas is as well the set of general knowledge a person can attain.
+2. Humanitas can also mean the set of general knowledge a person can attain.
 According to this philosophical attitude man’s possibilities are limitless, hence learning, knowledge, wisdom, intellectual refinement should be developed as much as possible.
-The ‘homo universalis’ of the Renaissance, who knows a lot about a lot of things and acts accordingly, is a product of humanitas.
-Leonardo da Vinci, Michelangelo (and later Goethe for ex) are fully developed men according to this conception.
+The ‘homo universalis’ of the Renaissance, who knows a lot about a lot of things, and acts accordingly, is a product of humanitas.
+Leonardo da Vinci, Michelangelo (or Goethe, for ex.) are fully developed men according to this conception.

 In Italy (Spain, France, Germany etc.) the term is related to ‘cultura’ or ‘cultura generale‘ (culture, Kultur etc.) meaning personal knowledge and refinement, which is also related to polymathy (see our post The Last Days Of The Polymath and the discussion around it.)

 My impression is ‘culture’ in English has progressively lost its ‘humanistic’ meaning, of personal knowledge and refinement, which was instead well alive in the past if we have to believe J. C. Shairp, a Scottish man of letters, who wrote in the nineteenth century:

 “What the Greeks expressed by their paideia, the Romans by their humanitas, we less happily try to express by the more artificial word culture.”